Skip to main content

 Thomas received a phone call a few days before DeGeneres hosted the Oscars on March 2 to schedule a visit to the show.
 Since Griffin and Allen had been such an integral part of the program in gaining DeGeneres’ attention and the donation, arrangements were made for all to come to Los Angeles with Thomas.

-“On the day of the show, we were buzzing,” Thomas says.
+“On the day of the show, we were buzzing,” Thomas said.
 “They sent a car to pick us up at the hotel, which we thought was the coolest thing.
 We were excited just to be sitting in the audience.
 I remember thinking it was the best day ever.”

 When the group arrived at the studio, they were escorted to a dressing room.
 Thomas called her boyfriend, Jason Mackenzie, a 2004 OSU alumnus, in Tulsa to share the moment.